 This is a chance to work on your thesis while spending up to 36 months at the forefront of science.
 Whether you’ve already chosen a subject or are still making your decision, if your specialism is Applied Physics, Engineering or Computing, this is an invitation to further your knowledge in a truly unique organization.
 In fact, it’s an invitation to get involved in world-famous experiments of unprecedented scale and scope.
 An invitation to join an environment like nowhere else on Earth.

-Specific programmes are in place for nationals of Germany and Austria.
+Specific programmes are in place for nationals of Germany, Austria and Norway.
 Click here to find out more.

 How do you plan to spend your summer?
 How does getting involved in some of the world’s biggest experiments sound?
 This is more than summer work.
 It’s the chance to join CERN in Geneva – getting involved in the day-to-day work of our multicultural teams.
 Attend lectures, visit CERN facilities, take part in discussions and workshops with people who are leaders in their fields.
 In fact, it will be a summer like nowhere else on Earth.

 The 2020 edition of the CERN openlab Summer Student programme has unfortunately been cancelled owing to the COVID-19 pandemic.
 The programme will re-open in the Autumn for applications for the 2021 edition.

 Summer work experience in a place like nowhere else on earth: the birthplace of the world wide web!
 If you’re studying computer science, a great way to spend your summer could be to join the openlab summer student program, to work on an advanced IT project and follow IT lectures specially prepared for you by experts at CERN and other institutes.
 Visits to the accelerators and experimental areas are also part of the program, along with visits to external companies.
 Interested?
 Check it out and take part!